Updated January 2022

 There are plenty of delicious places to eat here in St.George.
 However- if you are a vegan like me, you might have a difficult time navigating.

-Before my writing and marketing career, I was in the restaurant industry for 4 years.
+Before my writing and marketing career, I was in the restaurant industry for 5 years.
 I had met and served a handful of other out-of-town vegans in those days, and I was always asked the same question- How are you vegan here?

-However, given that St. George is where I reside- I’ve had to learn quickly!
+Well, let me tell you.
+It’s certainly not convenient here- but it is possible.
+Given that St. George is where I reside, I’ve had to learn quickly!

 I am a complete and total foodie.
 So in addition to experimenting and making my own delicious vegan food at home, I certainly do love to go out and find vegan dishes as well.